 How long has the church been meeting?

-The initial meeting of the church was Sunday 13-Apr-2014.
-GCF is a church plant from Southwest Wake Christian Assembly which started meeting on Sunday, 31-March-2002.
+Our first official meeting as GCF was Sunday 13-Apr-2014.
+We are a church plant from Southwest Wake Christian Assembly which started in 2002.

 Where and when does the church meet?